jlpteaching/dinocpu-wq21/assignments/assignment-2.md

 **Important**: The immediate generator will produce the shifted and sign extended value!
 You do not need to shift the immediate value outside of the immediate generator.

-Use the diagram as a hint on how to modify your data path for this instruction.
+Use the diagram as a hint on how to modify your data path and control unit for this instruction.
 There are multiple different ways to implement this instruction (last year, we used a different design), so be careful to follow the diagram above!

 ## `auipc` instruction details